opentorah/opentorah/README.md

 - resolve XSL files based on the type of processing
 - expressions in <?eval?>
 - access to the project and its properties in <?eval?>
-- multiple executions with different documents and parameters
+- multiple documents with different parameters

 ## Future ##